Divij6/BrainTumourAndPneumoniaClassification/README.md

 Before using prediction or the GUI, train the brain tumour model so `BrainTumoour/brain_tumor_model.h5` exists.

-## Cleanup Notes

-- Generated Python cache files were removed.
-- Windows `Zone.Identifier` download metadata files were removed.
-- The old nested project folder was replaced with the cleaner `BrainTumoour` directory.
-- The GUI no longer depends on machine-specific external image assets.

 ## Disclaimer

 This project is for learning and experimentation only.
 It is not intended for clinical diagnosis or medical decision-making.